pawelwiejkut/pawelwiejkut.dev/content/posts/abap1909_dev_m1.md

     appendFilePath: true # to append file path to Edit link
 ---

-How to run ABAP 1909 on MacOs with M1 ?
-For me the best idea was to use UTM.
-I also tried before with docker without success - at the end there was always an error.
+How to run ABAP 1909 on MacOs with M1?
+For me, the best idea was to use UTM.
+I also tried before with docker without success - in the end, there was always an error.

 1. Install [UTM](https://mac.getutm.app)
 2. Download [Ubuntu Server](https://ubuntu.com/download/server) x64 bit version